Freely-Given-org/OpenEnglishTranslation--OET/sourceTexts/README.md

 Open Scriptures Hebrew Bible (OSHB)

+The [rawOSHB folder](rawOSHB/) contains three files converted from the 39 OSHB XML files and hopefully containing all of the Scripture data.
+(They do not contain any of the attribution or other introductory data -- to see that, go [here](https://github.com/Freely-Given-org/OS-morphhb/blob/master/wlc/Obad.xml) for example.)

 ## "New Testament"

 Center for New Testament Restoration (CNTR) Statistical Restoration (SR) Greek New Testament (GNT)

 Center for New Testament Restoration (CNTR) English Verifiable Literal Translation (VLT)